Warzone2100/warzone2100/README.txt

 "c:\Warzone 2100 GPL\warzone.exe -window -800x600".

 You can also run it by opening a command window, changing to the correct directory ("c:\Warzone 2100 GPL" in this case) and typing "warzone -window -800x600".
+This might be useful to try other resolutions (or use other command line switches) without changing the default resolution specified in the shortcut.

 For linux users:
-Once the game is installed (see INSTALL.txt in this directory), you can run it by changing to its directory and typing './warzone'.
-Here's a few of the most common command line options :
+Once the game is installed, you can run it by changing to its directory and typing './warzone'.

+Here's a few of the most common command line options:
-	-fullscreen : runs in a full-screen window
+	-fullscreen runs in a full-screen window
-	-window : runs in a window
+	-window runs in a window
-	-WIDTHxHEIGHT : runs at WIDTH times HEIGHT resolution, replace WIDTH and HEIGHT with your dimensions of choice.
-Beware, though, as it needs to be a resolution your X server can display.
+	-WIDTHxHEIGHT runs at WIDTH times HEIGHT resolution, replace WIDTH and HEIGHT with your dimensions of choice.
+Beware, though, as it needs to be a resolution your computer can display.

-Note that you do need to type the dash in front of the option, like this :
+Note that you do need to type the dash in front of the option, like this:
 		./warzone -fullscreen -1280x960

 The fullscreen/window modes and the resolution are stored, so they only need to